 With it’s easy-to-use and easy-to-start interface along with fantastic features, Vend is the POS system to turn to if you want to get the most out of your dollar.

-Their inventory management features are top notch, allowing you to reorder products, print labels and barcodes, as well as take inventory with your phone through their app.
+Their inventory management features are top-notch, allowing you to reorder products, print labels, and barcodes, as well as take inventory with your phone through their app.

 Pricing starts at $99 a month and includes no transaction fees.

-Methodology for choosing the best POS system
+Methodology for Choosing the Best POS System

 The best POS system for one business might not be the best POS system for you.
 After all, your business is unique and has different needs.
 However, when choosing the best POS system for this list, we looked at three pieces of criteria that you should take into consideration: